marlEvalDissertation/marlEvalDiss/README.md

 2. A Google Colab [notebook](MCDA_textbook_plots.ipynb) for drawing the two plots of example preferential value functions found in subsetion 2.4 on multi-criteria decision analysis.

 3. A Google Colab [notebook](Guideline_Data_Collection.ipynb) for the data collection phase recommended by our guideline for improved RL evaluation.
 This phase is elaborated on in section 4.1.1 of the dissertation.

+4. RL algorithm performance data contained in this [folder](https://github.com/marlEvalDissertation/marlEvalDiss/tree/main/RL_data).
+The data is collected using this [notebook](Guideline_Data_Collection.ipynb) from 3.

+5. A Google Colab [notebook](Sample_Efficiency_Plots.ipynb) for plotting the sample efficiency curves of the RL algorithms.
+These can be found in section 4.2 of the dissertation.